Wednesday, February 1, 2012

 2012-13

-• He earned BCHL Player of the Week honors for the week ending November 4th.
+• He twice earned BCHL Player of the Week honors.

 • Put forth a strong showing at the BCHL Showcase, where USHR ranked him as the fourth best forward: "Listed at 6’4”, but we think he's probably closer to 6’2.5” or so.
 The North Dakota recruit, the son of Edmonton Oilers GM Steve Tambellini and the younger brother of former Michigan forward Jeff Tambellini, is a pro prospect who should hear his name called in the first half of the NHL draft in June.
 For a big kid he can really skate and is strong in scoring areas.
 Is Vernon’s first line center and the Vipers will be leaning on him this season as he looks to improve on his 56 points from a year ago."